mnbvmnbv2/video-group-merger/README.md

 # video-group-merger

-This repo contains two scripts:
+Youtube uploading script is moved to [youtube-uploader](https://github.com/mnbvmnbv2/youtube-uploader), but it is not that useful.

-- One for merging videos and writing metadata
+---

-- One for uploading to youtube
+This repo now only contains one script for merging videos and writing metadata.

 This project is primarily for learning purposes and is should not be viewed as robust or efficient.